Discover the Dargan Arch in the Blue Mountains

 After crossing the arch, keep walking straight ahead, and you will notice an area where you can relatively safely scramble down the rocks to a path below.

-It may look steep and scary, but it’s pretty easy to maintain your grip on the rocky surface as you make your way down.
+It may look steep and scary, but in our experience, it’s pretty easy to maintain a grip on the rocky surface as you make your way down.

 Dargan Arch